-Rondeau referred all questions to the Family League.
+Rondeau declined to answer specific questions about the audit and referred all matters to the Family League.

-Tierney and Rondeau were emailed copies of the audit yesterday and were asked to respond to the charges.
+The Brew subsequently provided Tierney and Rondeau with copies of the audit and asked them to respond to its allegations.
 Neither has done so.

 Demaune Millard, the Family League’s current CEO, was reported to be on vacation this week and not available.